skypjack/entt/docs/md/meta.md

 While `any` considers both as empty, `meta_any` treats objects initialized with `void` as if they were _valid_ ones.
-This allows to differentiate between failed function calls and function calls that are successful but return nothing.<br/>
+This allows to differentiate between failed function calls and function calls that are successful but return nothing.

-Finally, the member functions `try_cast`, `cast` and `allow_cast` are used to cast the underlying object to a given type (either a reference or a value type) or to _convert_ a `meta_any` in such a way that a cast becomes viable for the resulting object.
+Finally, the member functions `try_cast`, `cast` and `allow_cast` are used to cast the underlying object to a given type (either a reference or a value type) or to _convert_ a `meta_any` in such a way that a cast becomes viable for the resulting object.<br/>
 There is in fact no `any_cast` equivalent for `meta_any`.

 ## Enjoy the runtime

-Once the web of reflected types has been constructed, it's a matter of using it at runtime where required.<br/>
+Once the web of reflected types is constructed, it's a matter of using it at runtime where required.<br/>
-All this has the great merit that the reflection system stands in fact as a non-intrusive tool for the runtime, unlike the vast majority of the things offered by this library and closely linked to the compile-time.

-To search for a reflected type there are a few options:
+There are a few options to search for a reflected type:

 ```cpp
 // direct access to a reflected type